Faith & Worship Faith & Worship

 Footprint Bible Studies - Walking together through Scripture

-group Bible studyThis is a new series of Bible studies, to encourage discussion and interaction with Scripture and examine what it might have to say to us now.
+group Bible studyThis is a series of Bible studies, designed to encourage discussion and interaction with Scripture and examine what it might have to say to us now.

 It is an ongoing project, and studies will be added as they are written.

-The Bible studies have a common format, of a prayer, opening discussion, a chapter or so of the book to read, a short commentary, ten questions to stimulate discussion in the group, a 'takeaway' suggestion to ponder and something to pray about in the week.
-There are also leader's notes for whichever questions need them, to help get the discussion going.
+The Bible studies have a common format of an opening prayer, a chapter or so of the book to read, an overview and look at the context of the reading, ten questions to stimulate discussion in the group, a 'takeaway' suggestion to ponder and something to pray about in the week.

 Format of FootPrint Bible Studies